inspiredlabs/custodians/README.md

 Transalting ideas into a working application can be fun!
 However, it's also valuable to concentrate on how content should be used.

 - Content has a strategic integrity of it's own (for example it can be _reusable_, like BioDesign Foundation's content).
-- Assets, like as photos, illustrations &amp; written material can be interoperable across-media (EG: it's possible to produce PDFs, apps &amp; website that share consistent data).
+- Assets can be consistent.
+Photos, illustrations &amp; written material can be shared from the same system &amp; across-media.
+This means, it's possible to make PDFs, apps &amp; website data interoperable.
 - Multilingual content can often be rewritten for local audiences using _transcreation_.
 This process helps ideas resonate better &amp; helps audiences take more specific actions.

 #### Graphic Design &amp; Animation